rickqinj/knowledgebase/MongoDB_note.md

 July 12, 2022

-*The document has not completed yet.
-I will make this up along with my learning's going on.*
+*The document has not been completed yet.
+It will be gradually improved along with my learning going deeply.*
 The note bases on MongoDB version 5.0

 ## MongoDB Cloud Platform - Atlas